+1. Governors from Congressional Districts: Any Active member of the Bar, except a person who has previously served as a Governor for more than 48 consecutive months, may be nominated or apply for election as Governor from the Congressional District, or geographic regions within the Seventh Congressional District, in which such person resides.

+Members that have served as Governors for more than 48 consecutive months at time of filing an application, are not eligible to be nominated or apply for election or appointment as

+Governor from the Congressional District, At-Large Governor position, or geographic regions within the Seventh Congressional District, in which such person resides, for a period of 36 months after the conclusion of that term of service.
+Any disputes regarding the eligibility of a member to serve on the Board of Governors shall be addressed by the Board of Governors.

-- 1. Governors from Congressional Districts: Any Active member of the Bar, except a person who has previously served as a Governor for more than 18 months, may be nominated or apply for election as Governor from the Congressional District, or geographic regions within the Seventh Congressional District, in which such person resides. - 2.
-At Large Governors: There will be a total of six At Large Governor positions. - Two Lawyer At Large Positions: Any Active lawyer member of the Bar, except a person who has previously served as a Governor for more than 18 months, may be nominated or apply for election as an At Large Governor, except as provided in this Article. - b.
-One Young Lawyer Position: Any Active lawyer member of the Bar who qualifies as a Young Lawyer, except a person who has previously served as a Governor for more than 18 months, may be nominated or apply for election as an At Large Governor, except as provided in this Article. - c.
-One Limited License Legal Technician (LLLT) or Limited Practice Officer (LPO) Position: Any Active LLLT or LPO member licensed in Washington State, except a person who has previously served as a Governor for more than 18 months, may be nominated or apply for election as an At Large Governor, except as provided in this Article. - Two Community Representatives: Any resident of Washington State, except a person who has previously served as a Governor for more than 18 months or who is licensed or has previously been licensed to practice law in any state, may be nominated or apply for election as an At Large Governor, except as provided in this Article. - 3.
+- 2. At Large Governors: There will be a total of three At Large Governor positions. - a.
+Two At Large ("Member At Large Governor") Positions: Any Active member of the Bar, except a person who has previously served as a Governor for more than 48 consecutive months, may be nominated or apply. - b.
+One Young LawyerNew or Young Lawyer ("New or Young Lawyer At Large Governor") Position: Any Active lawyer member of the Bar who qualifies as a Young New and Young Lawyer as set forth in these Bylaws, except fora person who has previously served as a Governor for more than 48 consecutive months, may be nominated or apply. - 3.
 Filing of nominations and applications must be in accordance with this Article.